pascalprimer/pascalprimer.github.io/_pages/about.md

 # About Me

+I will join [ISTA](https://ist.ac.at/en/home/) as an ISTA Fellow starting in September 2026.
-I am a final-year PhD student at the [Mathematics Department, ETH Zürich](https://math.ethz.ch/), where I am fortunate to be advised by [Prof. Benny Sudakov](https://people.math.ethz.ch/~sudakovb/).
+I recently graduated from the [Mathematics Department, ETH Zürich](https://math.ethz.ch/), where I am fortunate to be advised by [Prof. Benny Sudakov](https://people.math.ethz.ch/~sudakovb/).
 My research interests lie broadly in combinatorics, particularly:

 - Ramsey Theory
 - Probabilistic Methods in Combinatorics